 These skillet baked chicken parmesan meatballs rank right up there with some of the best meals we like to make this time of year.
 Eggplant parm is definitely one of those meals so it’s not surprising to me that we loved these meatballs as much as we did.

-I made these chicken parmesan meatballs last year for grilled sandwiches (stellar!) but loved that Annie browned then baked them in some sauce.
+I made these chicken parm meatballs last year for grilled sandwiches (stellar!) but loved that Annie browned then baked them in some sauce.
 My stomach has been growling for them since I saw her version and I had to follow suit.

 So we heated up some of our marinara sauce, plunked the browned meatballs in the sauce, smothered them in mozzarella cheese and baked them off until the cheese was splotchy-brown and the meatballs were baked through.